-The following tables identify the most comprehensive list available of severe wind events and associated damages in Madison County and the participating jurisdictions No participating jurisdiction has recorded a severe wind event more recently than 2017.
+The following tables identify the most comprehensive list available of severe wind events and associated damages in Madison County and the participating jurisdictions from 2013 to present.
+No participating jurisdiction has recorded a severe wind event more recently than 2017.